-Facts at a Glance About Seven Haunted Mansion:
+Facts at a Glance About Disney’s Haunted Mansion in Magic Kingdom:

 |Quick Notes: Ride a “Doom Buggy” through a haunted mansion.|